Guides

 Fabric shears $25–$70 General sewing Essential, long lifespan

-Thread snips $10–$25 Quick trimming Convenient but optional early
+Thread snips $10–$25 Quick trimming Convenient, optional early

 Rotary cutter $20–$50 Quilting, straight edges Useful with volume work

-Kitchen scissors seem fine at first.
-Then fabric edges start fraying oddly, and cuts feel uneven.
-That’s usually the turning point.
+Kitchen scissors seem reasonable at first.
+Then fabric edges start fraying oddly and cuts feel uneven.
+That’s usually when the reason becomes clear.

 6. Measuring and Marking Tools